 Adobe Photoshop, a part of the Adobe Creative suite, is a powerful image editing and manipulation program.
 Used worldwide by professional photographers and designers, Photoshop is considered industry standard.

 This class introduces the basic concepts and functions of Adobe Photoshop CC.
 By the end of this class, you will have worked with many of Photoshop's core features.
-This includes basic image adjustments, photo correction tools, and content manipulation tools.
-We will also be using these skills to design and create a simple poster, that will be used in print media and on the web.
+This includes basic image adjustments, and content manipulation tools.
+We will also be using these skills to design and create a simple postcard, that can be used in print media and on the web.

 Photoshop 1 is the first in a series of Photoshop classes and is intended to serve as an introduction to the program, and to the concept of digital image editing in general.
 In order to explore more advanced techniques, students should consider enrolling in Photoshop 2: Filters and Effects or Photoshop 2: Portrait Retouching.

 Access to Adobe Photoshop CC

 This section provides a brief overview of the Photoshop interface and describes its commonly-used components.